Witney: History

 Witney Market began in the Middle Ages.
 Thursday is the traditional market day but there is also a market on Saturday.
 The buttercross in the market square is so called because people from neighbouring towns would gather there to buy butter and eggs.
 It was built in about 1600 and its clock was added in 1683.
 Witney Town Hall, which is arcaded on the ground floor and has an assembly room on the first floor, was completed in 1786.
 Witney has long been an important crossing over the River Windrush.
 The architect Thomas Wyatt rebuilt the bridge in Bridge Street in 1822.

-Witney Workhouse was on Razor Hill (now Tower Hill).
+Witney workhouse was on Razor Hill (now Tower Hill).
 It was designed by the architect George Wilkinson and built in 1835–36.
-It had four wings radiating from an octagonal central building, similar to Chipping Norton workhouse, which also was built by Wilkinson.
+It had four wings radiating from an octagonal central building, similar to the Chipping Norton workhouse, which also was built by Wilkinson.
 His younger brother William Wilkinson added a separate chapel to Witney Workhouse in 1860.
 In the First World War the workhouse held prisoners of war.
 In 1940 the workhouse was converted into Crawford Collets engineering factory under the direction of Leonard Frank Eve.
 The chapel was made the factory canteen.
 In 1979 Crawford Collets had the main buildings demolished and replaced with a modern factory, but preserved the entrance gate and former chapel.
 In 2004 the modern factory was demolished for redevelopment.
 The gate and chapel have again been preserved and the former chapel converted into offices.

+Governance

+There are three tiers of local government covering Witney, at civil parish (town), district, and county level: Witney Town Council, West Oxfordshire District Council, and Oxfordshire County Council.
+The town council has its offices at Witney Town Hall and meets at the Corn Exchange.
+West Oxfordshire District Council is also based in the town, having its main offices on Woodgreen.